Postgraduate Medical Residency Training Programs

-You may apply to participate in a US medical residency training program match as an international medical graduate from a Canadian medical school.
+You may apply to participate in a US medical residency training program match as a graduate from a Canadian medical school.
 There are a number of different organizations handling applications to residency programs:

 - FREIDA: a searchable database of all US residency programs that will be offering positions in the current match year.

 - NRMP (National Resident Matching Program): receives applicant rank order lists and runs the match for most US residency positions.